Snowflake-Labs/sfguide-build-genai-hybridtable-app-in-snowpark-container-services/README.md

 ## Overview

 This repo contains instructions for building a Gen AI application running in Snowpark Container Sevices (SPCS) and it also demonstrates the use of Hybrid tables within the application.
+If you have any questions or feedback, reach out to [Dash](dash.desai@snowflake.com).

 Here is the outline of what's covered: